 Ethnic conflict in every society is almost inevitable, as most of the conflicts are resource based yet resources are always scarce and competition for them leads to unequal distribution.
 In fact, conflict is a phenomenon which has caused global devastation.
-However, the third world and especially Africa has been the hardest hit by conflict.
-According to Wanyama (2000), conflicts have cost Africa a fortune as they are so intense that they lead to massive destruction of property, loss of lives, population displacements among many other evils.
-In support of this, Leith and Solomon (2000) opine that ethnic conflicts are some of the major challenges facing the world, and Africa in particular, as they have a compounding influence on other issues such as political, economic and social stability.
-The case of ethnic conflict in Nigeria is illustrative of this point since ethnicity and ethnic conflict underlie the problems that Nigeria has faced and currently continues to face (Okoh, 2005).
+However, the third world and which has caused global devastation.
+However, the third world and especially Africa have been the hardest hit.
+According to Wanyama (2000), conflicts have cost Africa a fortune as they are so intense that they lead to massive destruction of property, loss of lives and population displacements among many other evils.
+In support of this, Leith and Solomon (2000) opines that ethnic conflicts are some of the major challenges facing the world, as they have a compounding influence on other issues such as political, economic and social stability.
 In Kenya, conflicts between different clans or groups in the same community have occurred since time immemorial.
 However, such cases have been rampant in the recent past.
-According to Sikuku (2011), there had been protracted violence in Mt.
-Elgon region between the Sabaot Land Defence
+According to Sikuku (2011), there has been protracted violence in Mt.
+Elgon region between the Sabaot Land Defence Forces of Soy clan and Moorland Forces of the Mosop clan leading to massive loss of lives and property.